SirJacob/Flatiron-School/README.md

 | double-bang operator | Nickname for the use of a double not.
 Ex: `!!true` => true
 | edge case | refers to scenarios that might occur and we can anticipate, but that are unlikely to be the norm
 | helper method | handles a discrete unit of behavior and is used inside of other methods to carry out a larger task
+| Ruby Object Notation | consists of the name of the class and the location in memory.
+Ex: #<ClassName:0x007fc52c2cc588>
+| Dynamically Typed Language | data types of vars change as needed

 ### Reserved/Keywords